Collections Email Templates That Get Paid

 How can Monk help send better collections emails?

-Monk's Intelligent Collections personalizes each follow-up and reads incoming replies to detect intent, an approach that has proven 24 percent more effective than traditional dunning.
+Monk's intelligent collections ingests the context of each conversation and reads incoming replies to detect intent, an approach that has proven 24 percent more effective than traditional dunning and resolves 88.2 percent of invoices without escalation.